-During the year ended December 31, 2022, consolidated net cash used in financing activities was breakeven, consisting of \$12.5 million borrowings and \$13.8 million repayments of our revolving credit facilities, as well as \$1.3 million of payments of finance lease obligations in Latin America.
-During the year ended
+During the year ended December 31, 2023, consolidated net cash used in financing activities was \$4.7 million, consisting of \$100.5 million borrowings and \$97.5 million repayments of our revolving credit facilities, as well as \$1.7 million of payments of finance lease obligations in Latin America.

-December 31, 2021, consolidated net cash used in financing activities was \$50.1 million, primarily related to the \$50.5 million pay down of our Term Credit Agreement.
 We may supplement our existing cash balances and cash flow from operating activities with short-term borrowings, long-term borrowings, issuances of equity and debt securities, and other sources of capital.
-We are aggressively managing our working capital and capital expenditure needs in order to maximize our liquidity in the current environment.